 MAIKO TAKEDA, finding inspiration in nature and the environment

 Maiko finds inspiration in nature and the environment.
 She plays with shapes, colours, shadows and movements to build a collection where the intangible turns into the physical.
-Yellows, blues and greens remind us of the environment and designs inspired by jellyfish, sea urchin or sea horses are in delicate harmony with nature.
-Maiko Takeda’s headpieces are not only a fashion accessory, they are wearable sculptures.
+Yellows, blues and greens remind us of the environment and designs inspired by jellyfish, sea urchins, or sea horses are in delicate harmony with nature.
+Maiko Takeda’s headpieces are not only fashion accessories; they are wearable sculptures.
 When you wear them, you live in a surreal moment feeling like a piece of artwork yourself.

-What do you see as the ultimate discovery in the human history?
+What do you see as the ultimate discovery in human history?

 Do you find creativity where there was once insanity?